dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 |  Configure Keep-Alive connection intervals |  Enabled: 1 |  Time to keep session alive post disconnect to time out.
 This is to help make the session available to another host as soon as possible.
 |  Configure Automatic Updates    | Disabled  |   Prevents hosts from updating on their own.

-    In addition to the Administrative templates settings specified in the table above, the WVD Pooled - Microsoft Windows - Computer Settings Group Policy Object (GPO) contains the following registry preference items
+In addition to the Administrative templates settings specified in the table above, the WVD Pooled - Microsoft Windows - Computer Settings Group Policy Object (GPO) contains the following registry preference items:

   **Registry Path**